philipmw/cognito-playground/README.md

 The webapp first authenticates with a user pool (getting a user pool ID), then receives an identity pool ID.

-It uses JWT authorization for backend API calls (API Gateway), which means the backend gets the *user pool* ID.
+This project creates two backend APIs: one that authenticates with the user pool JWT, and one that authenticates with the short-term AWS credentials we got via the identity pool's identity.

-But it uses IAM authorization for client-side DynamoDB calls, which means DynamoDB receives and keys items on the *identity pool* ID.
+We also use the short-term AWS credentials to make client-side DynamoDB calls, which means DynamoDB receives and keys items on the *identity pool* ID.

-I'd like to standardize on one ID.

-**Option 1:**
-Convert the API Gateway endpoint to use IAM auth instead of JWT auth.
-Then the webapp can use the *identity pool* ID exclusively.

-**Option 2:**
-Do not make client-side DynamoDB calls; instead, all operations go through my API endpoint.
-Or find a way to receive STS credentials from the user pool rather than identity pool;
-I did some research and didn't find a way to do it.
-Only [this AWS forums thread](https://forums.aws.amazon.com/thread.jspa?threadID=230067) implies that it's possible.
-Then the webapp can use the *user pool* ID exclusively.
+Hence, the identity pool ID is more comprehensive.
+We can use it to interact both with AWS services directly from browser, and to make authenticated calls calls to our own API.
+The downside of identity pool ID is more complexity over using just the user pool.

 ## Setup